Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 and solved using Gurobi.
-Workers will be assigned only to shifts they are available for, in such a way that all requirements are covered, minimum and maximum shift numbers are respected, and the total sum of worker preference scores is maximised.
+Workers will be assigned only to shifts they are available for, in such a way that all requirements are covered, minimum and maximum shift numbers are respected, and the total sum of worker preference scores is maximized.
 If ``preferences=None``, preferences are not considered and any feasible schedule will be returned.

-The returned assignment dataframe is a subset of the availability dataframe, with the same columns.
-A row in the returned dataframe specifies that the given worker has been assigned to the given shift.
+The returned assignment dataframe is a subset of the rows of the availability dataframe.
+A row present in the returned dataframe specifies that the given worker has been assigned to the given shift.

 .. dropdown:: Background: Mathematical Model